wein.plus

 Log in Become a Member

-The traditional champagne house in Reims in the north-east of France with the current name G.H.
-Mumm Champagne was founded in 1827 by the three brothers Jacobus (1779-1835), Gottlieb (1782-1852) and Philipp Mumm (1779-1835) from Hesse-Germany, as well as Friedrich Giesler and G. Heuser from the Rhineland.
-Initially, the company traded under the name P. A. Mumm & Co.
-The "P. A." refers to the father of the three brothers, Peter-Arnold Mumm (1733-1797), who had already founded a wine trade in the Rhineland in Germany in 1761.
-In the beginning, there were no vineyards of their own, but already in the founding year, a large amount of champagne was exported to Germany, Belgium, England and Russia.
-Already in 1837 Friedrich Giesler separated and founded his own company.
-After the death of Gottlieb Mumm in 1852, the partners fell out and two companies were subsequently founded in Reims.
+The Champagne house G.H.
+Mumm Champagne in Reims in northeastern France was founded in 1827 by three brothers from Hesse, Germany: Jacobus (1779-1835), Gottlieb (1782-1852), and Philipp Mumm (1779-1835), along with Friedrich Giesler and G. Heuser from the Rhineland.
+Initially, the company operated under the name P. A. Mumm & Co.
+The "P. A." refers to the father of the three brothers, Peter-Arnold Mumm (1733-1797), who had already established a wine trade in the Rhineland in Germany in 1761.

 Voices of our members